 Being a Denver Broncos fan means putting on the orange and blue for a Sunday game and breaking out the chips and dip and a beverage or two.
-Some people take their team spirit a step further and try to coordinate the food colors with team colors.
+All this is possible with food dye!
+Fortunately, some people take their team spirit a step further and try to coordinate the food colors with team colors.
 Orange food is easy.
 But have you ever tried to find blue food?

 On the other hand, the blue dye used to make blue M&Ms and Gatorade has been shown to help reduce the effects of spine injury when injected into rats.
 The side effect, the rats temporarily turned blue, reported researchers at University of Rochester Medical Center to CNN.
-The rats given the dye injection were able to walk again with a limp while those that were given no injection never regained mobility.
+After the injection, the dye helped the rats walk again with a limp.
+The rats that did not receive the injection never regained mobility.

 The orange foods you love are rich in beta carotenes and vitamin C. Orange and yellow fruits and vegetables help boost your immune system and help reduce the risk of heart disease, said Dr. Andrew Weil on his website.